@ kkthompson

 define( 'CN_IMAGE_BASE_URL', 'path' );

-, instead use the path shown in the System widget for CN_IMAGE_BASE_URL
+Do not use path, instead use the path shown in the System widget for CN_IMAGE_BASE_URL, but change the protocol from http to https.

 Let me know how it goes.